Skip to main content

 A pro-rata salary example:

-Let’s say you hire a receptionist, but the job only requires an employee to work 20 hours.
+Let’s say you want to hire a receptionist, but the job only requires an employee to work 20 hours.
 In the job description, you might give the full-time salary of £30,000 annually for 40 hours a week.
 Prorated, the actual salary the receptionist would receive is £15,000, which is 50% of the original salary, as they’re only working half the full-time hours.

 Why are pro rata calculations important?